 The noise problem gets worse around town where radar-controlled automatic door openers similarly pollute K band.
 Drive within a quarter-mile of a Walmart and expect an alert.

 Some newer detectors have software to combat these false alarms.
 A few also have GPS, which enables a user to lock out door-opener radar.
 Learn more.

 The downside is that many are pricier than the Escort X80, giving shoppers two options: hold the line on price—and expect to be bombarded with incessant false alarms—or aim higher for a model with civilized behavior.

-The X80 demonstrated excellent radar performance at our Hill/Curve test site.
-It trailed the front-running Max 360 by 25 percent on K band but on the all-important Ka band, we were surprised when the X80 alerted a few feet before the $649 Max 360.
-So did the no-frills Escort Passport S55, commonly sold online for as little as $160.
-Learn more about the Escort Max 360.
+There were no complaints about the X80's performance.
+At our Hill/Curve test site it trailed the front-running Max 360 by 25 percent on K band, but on the all-important Ka band, we were surprised when the X80 alerted a few feet before the $649 Max 360.